 I visited the river after the flood.
 How do you like your new pathways?
 I asked.
 To the south, a whole new flow had rutted out the valley floor, laying bare roots and root systems, hidden boulders, snake dens.

 I don’t like it, the river said.
-It hurts, it feels awkward.
+It hurts.
 I’m not used to flowing that way.

 I’m in a rut, I said.
 I want a new path.